ClearCalcs/custom-diagram-boilerplate/docs/static-diagram-core.md

 ## Bundling

+TODO: Add comment about windows compatible compilation using cross-env

 The static diagram code is the compiled javascript file generated from the static diagram repository by ES Build.

 The compiled file is compatible with the server limitations above excluding, although see unsupported features when developing your diagram.